kulkultech/open-source/en_ID/pages/faq.md

     No need.
 Follow the first steps, and we'll process your internship application.

+* __Which college student from major can join this internship?__

+    Generally, no requirement, anyone in the world who just started their software engineering career can join.
+We have interns ranging from college student to career switcher (have years of experience but move to software engineering).

 ## Add SSH for windows

 To configure your GitHub account to use your new (or existing) SSH key, you'll also need to add it to your GitHub account.